Lachlan-Mayne/english-notes/Lachlan's editing space/Business Notes Lock.md

 - Quality Improvement

 ## Overcoming resistance to change - financial costs, purchasing new equipment, redundancy payments, retraining, reorganising plant layout, inertia
-Change is a key influence on management ops,
+Change is a key influence on management ops, managing and being responsive about change may come with resistance or hesitation - therefore managers are strategic about it
+Change can come from:
+- Legislation
+- Economic conditions
+- Social expectations
+- Technology
+Change may require major alterations to the way operations are undertaken; people need to learn new skills, possibly lose j

 # Glossary: